brevzin/cpp_proposals/4101_consteval_only_values/consteval-only-values.md

 Status quo: this is fine.
 And it is very important that this work because this is our workaround for the lack of non-transient constexpr allocation via `std::define_static_array()`, so approximately everybody who uses reflection will run into needing this.

-But if `std::info const*` is no longer a consteval-only type, then `std::span<std::meta::info const>` wouldn't be either, and again we violate the "permitted result" rule because we have a non-consteval-only type with a constituent value of pointer type that points to an object of consteval-only type.
+But if `std::meta::info const*` is no longer a consteval-only type, then `std::span<std::meta::info const>` wouldn't be either, and again we violate the "permitted result" rule because we have a non-consteval-only type with a constituent value of pointer type that points to an object of consteval-only type.

 ## What is the Conclusion?